shutas/shutasuzuki/exampleSite/content/blog/resources.md

 **Youtube Link** | **Comment**
 -- | --
+[HackerSploit](https://www.youtube.com/channel/UC0ZTPkdxlAKf-V33tqXwi3Q) | HackerSploit channel has videos for beginners through advanced professionals seeking to learn more about the field of offensive security.
+From using tools to executing exploits, it has great content for those who are interested in becoming an ethical hacker.
-[NetworkChuck](https://www.youtube.com/c/NetworkChuck) | NetworkChuck channel has a strong focus on network infrastructure security, but it also has a good selection of videos that cover skills that are good to have as a "hacker".
+[NetworkChuck](https://www.youtube.com/c/NetworkChuck) | NetworkChuck channel has a strong focus on network infrastructure security, but it also has a good selection of videos that cover skills that are good to have as an ethical hacker.
 [Jason Haddix](https://www.youtube.com/results?search_query=Jason+Haddix) | Jason Haddix is an information security professional who actively shares his experiences in bug bounty.
-Jason doesn't have his own channel, but there are videos of him giving lectures at security conferences like DEFCON.
+Jason doesn't have his own channel, but there are videos of him giving lectures at security conferences like DEF CON.

 <hr>